·

 One of the more unique qualities of the company is it is investor owned.
 Fundrise has raised funds from its investors through the Fundrise iPO instead of the traditional venture capital route.

-What is the Fundrise Innovation Fund?
+What is Fundrise Venture Capital

 Traditionally, venture capital investing is reserved for the ultra-wealthy.
 Non-accredited investors, and even most accredited investors, could not invest in venture capital because they cannot afford the high minimum investments to invest in a typical venture capital fund.